How to Increase the DPI of an Image with More Details for Quality Prints?

 Is it possible to increase DPI on an image?
 I'm trying to create a canvas print but the vendor recommends an image of at least 300 DPI.
 I found a few websites that convert images to high DPI but I'm not sure how reliable/if it's actually possible.Thank you for any advice! – Reddit user

 Don’t be fooled!
 Printing posters, illustrations, or brochures might seem simple, but achieving satisfactory quality hinges on things like DPI.
-Lower DPI settings may result in blurry and pixelated prints, even for high-resolution images.
+Lower DPI settings may result in pixelated and blurry prints, even for high-resolution images.
 If you are a photographer or designer looking to produce stunning prints of your work or create eye-catching illustrations, increasing DPI can up pixel density and therefore improve image clarity.
 Let’s explore how to increase the DPI of an image for quality prints.

 Part 1.
 What Is DPI and Why High DPI Is Important for Quality Prints?